- BA (Sociology and Political Science) - University of Melbourne

 - Adjunct Associate Professor - Western Sydney University

-- Board of Directors - International Society for the Study of Trauma and Dissociation (ISSTD)
+- 2023 President - International Society for the Study of Trauma and Dissociation (ISSTD)

 - Salter, M. (2013).
 Organised sexual abuse.
 Routledge.